FANTASTIC TALES!

 It is supposed to be flexible and fluid in nature, yet amazingly, it can also be hard as steel, and I believe that this is because of how the fascia responds to trauma.

 You know that uncomfortable feeling in your tummy you get, when you walk into a room full of tension, where people are hating each other but silent about it?
-That’s the fascia, tightening up, responding to the tension in the room, and in other people’s fascia.
-It’s amazingly communicative stuff and I think it should be considered a form of nervous system in its own right.
+That’s the fascia, tightening up, responding to the tension in the room, and to the constriction in other people’s fascia.
+It’s amazingly communicative stuff and I, and many others, think it should be considered a form of nervous system in its own right.

 When my ankle and lower leg got wrenched, so long ago, by that turning wheel, my whole system went into shock, and then freeze.
 When that happened, the fascia in my leg also stiffened up in shock and, because as a child and young adult I never received any sort of body work whatsoever to heal from that and many other injuries, the fascia in that leg hardened over time, giving me that claw-like foot and unrefined movement.